XTLS/Xray-docs-next/docs/en/config/fakedns.md

 }
 ```

 `FakeDnsObject` can also be configured as an array containing multiple FakeIP Pools.
-When a DNS query request is received, FakeDNS returns a group of FakeIPs obtained by multiple FakeIP Pools at the same time.
+When a DNS query request is received, FakeDNS will return a set of FakeIPs derived from multiple FakeIP Pools simultaneously.

 ```json
 [